Eco-friendly spring cleaning

 - Most large electronics device manufacturers and retailers now offer their own take-back programs.
 Again, you can visit Earth911.com for a list of major brand take-back programs.

-- LeapFrog is committed to being earth friendly and has their own support page describing how to dispose of LeapFrog toys in certain states.
-Go to http://www.leapfrog.com/recycle for all the details.
+- LeapFrog is committed to being earth friendly and has its own support page describing how to dispose of LeapFrog toys in certain states.
+Go to https://www.leapfrog.com/recycle for all the details.

 How will you use these tips when you do your Spring Cleaning this year?